Interview with Jeremy Gosser – Savage Realms Citadel

-As for my first models, I recently released all my early work on thingiverse if anyone wants to see where I started out.
-It seems like a lifetime form where I am now.
+As for my first models, I recently released all my early work on Thingiverse if anyone wants to see where I started out.
+It seems like a lifetime from where I am now.

-I really enjoy the design process and just kind of stay in the moment.
+I really enjoy the design process and just kind of stay at the moment.
 Finished work is a dead dream.

-I think I use rhino more than other designers, otherwise I’m using the same stuff as everyone.
+I think I use rhino more than other designers, otherwise, I’m using the same stuff as everyone.
 None of it really does everything.
-There’s so many weird issues, you really need to be fluent in the strengths of many programs.
-Maybe one day there will be one ring to rule them all. .
+There are so many weird issues, you really need to be fluent in the strengths of many programs.
+Maybe one day there will be one ring to rule them all.